kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 <img src="img/2b-mysql.png" alt="" width="100">

-1. Probably you need to enable the API first.
+1. If this is the first time that you create a SQL database in Google Cloud, you need to enable the API.
 Click on "Enable API"

 <img src="img/2c-enable-API.png" alt="" width="100">

 1. Provide the following information and click on "CREATE INSTANCE":

 Note: We won't use a password to make the following steps easier.
-However, in real projects you should alwas use a strong password.
+However, in real projects you should always use a strong password.

 - Instance ID: sql-database
-- Password: Select no password
+- Password: "Select no password at the checkbox"
 - Database version: MySQL 8.0
 - Region: us-central (Iowa)
 - Zonal availability: Multiple zones

 <img src="img/2d-instance.png" alt="" width="100">

 <!-- ------------------------ -->
 ## SQL cloud shell

 Duration: 0:05:00

-1. You should see the following overview
+1. You should see the following overview:

 <img src="img/3-sql-overview.png" alt="" width="100">

 1. In the window "Connect to this instance", click on "OPEN CLOUD SHELL" to connect.
-This will open a terminal at the bottom of the page:
+This will open a black terminal at the bottom of the page:

 <img src="img/3a-cloud-shell.png" alt="" width="100">

-1. In the terminal, the following code should be already visible:
+1. In the terminal, the following code should be already visible (visit this [documentation](https://cloud.google.com/sdk/gcloud/reference/sql/connect) to learn more):

 ```bash
 gcloud sql connect sql-database --user=root --quiet